-In the proposed 2024 Payment Notice, CMS proposes at 45 CFR 156.210(d)(2) to require SADP issuers, as a condition of Exchange certification, to submit guaranteed rates beginning with Exchange certification for PY 2024.
-CMS proposes that this requirement apply to all Exchange certified QDPs, whether they are sold on- or off-Exchange.
-As stated in the proposed 2024 Payment Notice, this proposed change would help reduce the risk of incorrect advance premium tax credit (APTC) calculation for the pediatric dental EHB portion of premiums, thereby reducing the risk of consumer harm.
+In the 2024 Payment Notice, CMS Finalized provisions to 45 CFR 156.210(d)(2) to require SADP issuers, as a condition of Exchange certification, to submit guaranteed rates beginning with Exchange certification for PY 2024.
+CMS finalized that this requirement apply to all Exchange certified QDPs, whether they are sold on- or off-Exchange.
+As stated in the 2024 Payment Notice, this change would help reduce the risk of incorrect advance premium tax credit (APTC) calculation for the pediatric dental EHB portion of premiums, thereby reducing the risk of consumer harm.